 Monuments and Stones

 Some will know that this is the site of the Forest Folk Hotel, built in 1926 and the spot for many joyful, memorable occasions.
-The pub was knocked down to make way for the shop to many people’s disappointment.
+The upkeep and finance necessary to maintain an old building such as the Forest Folk was probably the reason why the building was demolished to make way for a convenience store.
+Much to many people’s disappointment.

 “The Cradle”, representing the ancient "Rocking Ceremony", performed at St Mary of the purification in Blidworth, can be found here.
 An ancient ceremony which is performed in the St Mary of the Purification, Main Street, Blidworth, Notts, marks the presentation of baby Jesus at the temple in Jerusalem.
 On Sunday, the baby boy born nearest to Christmas Day in the village would be rocked in a cradle.